 the Forestry Act 1959 (Qld) which regulates management and protection of State Forests and Timber Reserves

-the Vegetation Management Act 1999 (Qld) - the VMA - which regulates the clearing of vegetation on freehold land
+the Vegetation Management Act 1999 (Qld) - which regulates the clearing of vegetation on freehold land

 the Biosecurity Act 2014 which regulates prohibited and restricted matter including specified weeds, feral animals and diseases

 the Planning Act 2016 which obliges each local council to prepare a planning scheme regulating the effects of development activities.
 If there is any inconsistency between the Wet Tropics Management Plan and a planning scheme (whether made before or after the plan), the Wet Tropics Management Plan prevails over the planning scheme to the extent of the inconsistency.

 the Coastal Protection and Management Act 1995 (Qld) which provides for the protection and management of the Queensland coast and the development of coastal management plans

 the Fisheries Act 1994 (Qld) which regulates the management, use, development and protection of fisheries resources and fish habitats and the management of aquaculture activities